sudk1896/distributedsystems/README.md

 <img align="right" src=https://s3.amazonaws.com/lowres.cartoonstock.com/telecommunications-chatting-chatroom-chatting_over_the_fence-neighbour-gossip-gri0032_low.jpg width="300"/>

 Design and develop an anonymous chat API based on P2P Network.
 Each peer can send messages on public chat room in anonymous way.
 The system allows the users to create new room, join in a room, leave a room and send a message on a room.
-As described in the [Java API](https://github.com/spagnuolocarmine/distributedsystems/blob/master/challenges/AnonymousChat.java).
+As described in the [AnonymousChat Java API](https://github.com/spagnuolocarmine/distributedsystems/blob/master/challenges/AnonymousChat.java).

 &nbsp;